Drkeck/Readme-generator/README.md

   # README Geneorator

 Welcome to my very own readme generator, i wanted to establish a polished / professional look.
-It took a few itterations to get everything right, and even with that i had to cut some things out.
+It took a few itterations to get everything right, and even with that i had to cut some things out.I personally think it turned out great and would like to continue to work on it.

 ![bashImage](./utils/images/image_1.jpg)

-I personally think it turned out great and would like to continue to work on it.
-  ## table of contents
+  ## Table of contents
   * [Installation](#installation)
   * [Usage](#usage)
   * [Contact](#contact)